Career Opportunities

 - Bilingual proficiency in spoken and written Japanese and English

-- Commit at least 8 hours per week for a minimum of three months
+- Commit at least 8 hours per week during the designated internship period

 Key Programs: